top of page

 Muuto Stacked Bookshelf

-Although the law targets manufacturers and suppliers, interior designers are right in the middle of compliance, because you specify, install, or oversee furniture in client homes.
+Although the law targets manufacturers and suppliers, interior designers are right in the middle of compliance.
+You specify, install, or oversee furniture in client homes.
+Therefore, understanding these new standards is crucial for your practice.

 Stellar Works Slow Shelving System, available from Living Edge